JanHerca/urantiapedia/output/wikijs/en/article/Jan_Herca/The_Jewish_calendar_on_Jesus_times.md

 The calendar has been prepared as follows:

 * The starting point has been the calendar based on the current postponement rules, which uses a traditional metonic cycle, making the years 1, 2, 4, 5, 7, 9, 10, 12, 13, 15, 16 and 18 of the cycle have twelve months.
-The months, in order from first to last, were called: Tishri, Heshvan, Kislev, Tevet, Shevat, Adar, Nisan, Iyar, Sivan, Tammuz, Ab, and Elul.
-The rest of the years of the cycle, the month of adar was lengthened by one day and another month called adar seni or second adar was added after it.
+The months, in order from first to last, were called: _Tishri_, _Heshvan_, Kislev, _Tevet_, _Shevat_, _Adar_, _Nisan_, _Iyar_, _Sivan_, _Tammuz_, _Ab_, and _Elul_.
+The rest of the years of the cycle, the month of adar was lengthened by one day and another month called _Adar Sheni_ or _second Adar_ (_Veadar_) was added after it.

-* The rule of making all months except Hesvan and Kislev a fixed length has also been used: Tishri was 30 days, Tevet 29, Shevat 30, Adar (“embolismal” years) 30, Adar (“common” years), or adar seni (“embolismal” years) 29, nisan 30, iyar 29, sivan 30, tammuz 29, ab 30 and elul 29.
+* The rule of making all months except _Hesvan_ and _Kislev_ a fixed length has also been used: _Tishri_ was 30 days, _Tevet_ 29, _Shevat_ 30, _Adar_ (“embolismal” years) 30, _Adar_ (“common” years), or _Adar Sheni_ (“embolismal” years) 29, _Nisan_ 30, iyar 29, _Sivan_ 30, _Tammuz_ 29, _Ab_ 30 and _Elul_ 29.
 As you can see, it is easy to remember.
-Every odd month had 30 days and every even month had 29, except for heshvan and kislev (and not counting the adar of embolismal years).
+Every odd month had 30 days and every even month had 29, except for _Heshvan_ and _Kislev_ (and not counting the _Adar_ of embolismal years).
 However, many experts in the subject are more inclined towards calendars where all the months were likely to have a variable number of days.
 It is easy to fall for the idea that already in the time of Jesus almost every month had a fixed length to make it easier for people to remember and use them, as is done today. [^4] [^5] [^6]

-* Similarly, the length of the days of Heshvan and Kislev followed predefined rules, which created six different types of years.
+* Similarly, the length of the days of _Heshvan_ and _Kislev_ followed predefined rules, which created six different types of years.

 	In common years there were three types:

 	- a year with 353 days: here heshvan and kislev both had 29 days.
 	- a year with 354 days: here heshvan had 29 days and kislev 30.
 	- a year with 355 days: here both had 30 days.

 	In embolismal years there were three types:

 	- a year with 383 days: here heshvan and kislev both had 29 days.
 	- a year with 384 days: here heshvan had 29 days and kislev 30.
 	- a year with 385 days: here both had 30 days.

 * The position of the Metonic cycle at the time of Jesus has also followed the current calendar, making AD 30 the beginning of the Jewish year 3791, which was the tenth year of the corresponding Metonic cycle.